coslyk/VidBox/README.md

-# Video Splitter
+# VidBox

 A simple tool to split videos.

 ### Introduction

-Video Splitter allows you to split your videos losslessly and conveniently.
+VidBox allows you to split your videos losslessly and conveniently.
 It is a native GTK program written in Vala.

 ### Homepage

-The homepage of Video Splitter is: https://coslyk.github.io/videosplitter.html
+The homepage of VidBox is: https://coslyk.github.io/vidbox.html

 Here is the development page of this project.
 For the program usage information, please visit the homepage.

 ### Compile

-Following packages are essential for compiling Video Splitter.
+Following packages are essential for compiling VidBox.

 On ArchLinux: